-The data sharing agreement specifies data retention dates and method, notification and verification of the disposal of personal health information.
+The policy sets out that the data sharing agreement specifies data retention dates and method, notification and verification of the disposal of personal health information.
 The recipient must comply with the requirements set out in the data sharing agreement, and provide a certificate of disposal to the Privacy Officer within the timeframes set out in the data sharing agreement.

-The Privacy Officer monitors disposal dates in P-18: Log of Data Sharing Agreements for follow-up.
-The Privacy Officer ensures that the recipient is contacted regarding the disposal date if the Privacy Officer has not received the certificate of destruction on the date set out in the data sharing agreement, as applicable.
+The policy sets out that the Privacy Officer monitors disposal dates in P-18: Log of Data Sharing Agreements for follow-up.
+The policy sets out that the Privacy Officer ensures that the recipient is contacted regarding the disposal date if the Privacy Officer has not received the certificate of destruction on the date set out in the data sharing agreement, as applicable.

-As per policy guidelines, If action is not taken by the recipient within seven days of the disposal date in the data sharing agreement, the recipient is in breach of the Agreement and BORN may take all measures authorized by the Agreement.
+The policy sets out that if action is not taken by the recipient within seven days of the disposal date in the data sharing agreement, the recipient is in breach of the Agreement and BORN may take all measures authorized by the Agreement.
 BORN may also notify the Information and Privacy Commissioner that the recipient is in breach and lodge a complaint.